roman-right/beanie-index-demo/articles/eng.md

 ).to_list()
 ```

-Done. it will return a list of the `Place` objects within 1 kilometer of me.
+Done. it returns a list of the `Place` objects within 1 kilometer of me.
 Also, I used `"distanceField": "distance",` parameter in the query.
-It means I can receive the distances to each point I found.
-I'll update the output model a little to reach this:
+This means I can get the distances to each point I found.
+I'll update the output model a bit to achieve this:

 ```python